Viterbi School of Engineering

 EE 451 Parallel and Distributed Computation (3) Architectural principles underlying modern processors; introduction to parallel programming techniques, software performance optimization strategies, and application mapping to multi-core, accelerator and cloud platforms.
-Prerequisite: EE 352; recommended preparation: Knowledge of C/C++.
+Prerequisite: EE 355 or CSCI 201; recommended preparation: EE 109 or EE 352.

 EE 452L Game Hardware Architectures (3, Fa) Architectural principles underlying modern game console hardware design; introduction to the programming techniques, optimization strategies, and hardware insights to create powerful games.
 Prerequisite: EE 352L.